caneara/axiom/README.md

 This package provides a library of reusable validation rules for your Laravel projects.
 Use them to augment the existing set provided by Laravel itself.

-Axiom is a re-release of the original `alphametric/laravel-validation-rules` package, which was also created by myself.
-This new version includes a rewrite to support PHP 7.4+ and also includes type hinting as well as some additional refactoring.

 ## Installation

 Pull in the package using composer